azavea/cloud-buster/README.md

 Cloud removal takes one or more paths:
 1. A pytorch model can be specified if `--architecture` and `--weights` are set, respectively, with the URI of an architecture and weight file.
 (In order to use this method, the container referenced by the job definition must provide `pytorch`.)
-2. The `--s2cloudless` switch will use the [package](https://github.com/sentinel-hub/sentinel2-cloud-detector) of the same name for cloud detection.
-(In order to use this method, the container referenced by the job definition must provide `s2cloudless`.)
-3. If no additional arguments are provided, the Sentinel-2-provided cloud mask will be used.
+2. If no additional arguments are provided, the Sentinel-2-provided cloud mask will be used.

 The masked images will be saved to the S3 location given by `--output-path` with filenames of the form `{name}-{index}.tif` possibly with a prefix of `backstop-` or `mask-`.
 The range of indices can be set to start from an index other than 1 (`--index-start`).